What kind of Exercises can I do in The First Six Weeks after Birth? Taryn gives us some examples!

 But what I am saying is that there are so many things to do with movement that can, and should, be incorporated into daily life with a newborn, rather than waiting until the magical six-week mark.

 Which brings me to my second point.
 Those six-week checkups are not a magical all-clear to return to exercise.
 Very commonly, no physical assessment is done for the mother, and it is simply an ‘all clear’ that the mother is medically well, rather than an individual assessment of birth injuries, abdominal muscle separation or musculoskeletal health.

 Simply ‘listening to your body’ and returning gradually to the exercise you were previously doing, in my opinion, is flying blind.
 Many birth injuries are asymptomatic at first, and so there wouldn’t be anything to ‘listen to’ with regards to knowing how and when to progress your load and intensity.

-If you don’t already know about the importance of including a postnatal assessment with a physiotherapist who specialises in Women’s Health, have a read of my blog here to learn why it is so essential to get an individualised management plan in place for your return to exercise.
+READ MORE here if you don’t already know about the importance of including a postnatal assessment with a physiotherapist who specialises in Women’s Health and why it is so essential to get an individualised management plan in place for your return to exercise.

 So, the first six weeks.
 What can you do?

 I usually break it down into the following categories of return to movement and exercise:

 - Pelvic Floor and Core

 READ MORE here about the importance of starting early pelvic floor exercises, stretching and gentle cardio in the early weeks.